Rangers vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Padres: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Fernando Tatis Jr. and the San Diego Padres square off against Nate Lowe and the Texas Rangers at PETCO Park on Friday, at 9:40 PM ET.
+Fernando Tatis Jr. and the San Diego Padres will look to get to Martin Perez when he starts for the Texas Rangers on Saturday at 8:40 PM ET, in the second game of a three-game series at PETCO Park.

-The Padres are favored in this one, at -165, while the underdog Rangers have +140 odds to win.
-The total is 8 runs for this game (with -120 odds to hit the over and +100 odds to go under).
+The Rangers have been listed as +135 moneyline underdogs in this matchup with the Padres (-160).
+A 9-run total has been set for this contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.